 biological studies monitoring water quality (through chemical and physical, geomorphological, macroinvertebrate, mussels, or fish) or vernal pool and wetland studies

-As one can see, Wild and Scenic designation advisory committees utilize funds for the betterment of the community and the designated rivers.
-Project prioritization for funding will be set by the local Advisory Committee and will focus on those projects which educate about or provide protection for the ORVs.
-Decision-making about how funds will be used post-designation are made by the local Advisory Committee.
-Please see the Study section of this toolkit (How does a study Committee Form?) for the options for how a PWSR Committee may be formed and staffed.
-The Committee will design and adopt a working budget as the Study Committee did at meetings with valuable input by local citizens and key Committee partners.
+As one can see, Wild and Scenic designation management councils utilize funds for the betterment of the community and the designated rivers.
+Project prioritization for funding will be set by the local Management Council and will focus on those projects which educate about or provide protection for the ORVs.
+Decision-making about how funds will be used post-designation are made by the local Management Council.
+Please see the Study section of this toolkit (How does a Study Committee Form?) for the options for how a post-designation PWSR management council may be formed and staffed.
+The council will design and adopt a working budget as the Study Committee did at meetings with valuable input by local citizens and key community partners.

 The intention of Section 7 of the Wild and Scenic Act is to protect the designated rivers from new federal projects which would adversely affect the free-flowing condition and outstandingly remarkable values for which rivers are designated.
 This Section requires the evaluation of partially or fully federally funded or permitted construction and development water resource projects within the designated area.
 This Section prevents licensing or exemption by FERC (the Federal Energy Regulatory Commission) of new dams or hydropower facilities on or directly, negatively affecting the designated area; prevents federal projects which have a direct and adverse effect on the free-flowing nature, outstandingly remarkable values, or water quality of the designated area, and limits federal projects which would invade the designated area or unreasonably diminish the free-flowing nature, outstandingly remarkable values, or water quality of the designated area.